Advice from Departments

 What else would be helpful for first-year students to know?

-We have a placement exam students can take to determine if they are ready for CS231 or should take CS166 (or CS15X).
+We have a placement exam students can take to determine if they are ready for CS231 or should take CS15X.

 Who can students contact if they have additional questions?

-Stephanie Taylor, Associate Professor and Chair of Computer Science
+Stephanie Taylor, Professor and Chair of Computer Science or Oliver Layton, Associate Professor and Associate Chair of Computer Science

 What would you tell a first-year student about Creative Writing?